Keeping your plastic sink spotlessly clean is extremely tiring and cumbersome. But it’s not impossible!

 Step 2.
 Continuous Scrubbing

 Once the specified duration is up, use a non-abrasive sponge or rag to scrub the surface in a circular motion.
-The stains should be lifting away with ease.
+The stains should be lifted away with ease.
 Continue with the scrubbing process until your plastic sink is spotless.

 Step 3.
 Rinsing and Drying